Bangkit-Capstone-C23-PS423/Bangkit-Capstone-C23-PS423/README.md

 <h1></h1>
 <p>Hi. this is our repository for our project in capstone project Bangkit 2023.
 Our team consist of 6 people from Machine Learning Path, Mobile Development Path and Cloud Computing Path.

-This project consist of several repository from all learning path.</p>
+This project consist of several repository from all learning path.
+Please check project repositories section below. </p>

 ## Our Capstone Member
 |            Name             |  Bangkit ID  |       Path         |